Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Further extensions

-The scaled random variable $X_n/(\kappa n^{\lambda_H})$ converges in distribution with convergence of all moments to a Mittag-Leffler distributed random variable $X\law M_{\lambda_H}$. \end{theorem} \begin{remark} We note in passing that for $\lambdaM=0$ the moments in the extended composition scheme, Theorem~\ref{TheExtended}, can be rewritten as
+The scaled random variable $X_n/(\kappa n^{\lambda_H})$ converges in distribution with convergence of all moments to a Mittag-Leffler distributed random variable $X\law M_{\lambda_H}$. \end{theorem} \begin{remark} Observe that this scheme leads to a distribution similar (except for a shift in the moments) to the one obtained for the scheme involving the sequence operator $\mathcal{G}=\Seq$, i.e., $G(z)=\frac{1}{1-z}$, for which one has $c_G=1$, $\lambda_G=-1$, and $\rho_G=1$.
+Alternatively, we may think of this cycle scheme as the limit case of Theorem~\ref{TheExtended} when $\lambda_G\to 0$.
+Indeed, for $\lambdaM=0$ the moments~\eqref{MomentBetaStable} of the extended composition scheme can be rewritten into

-Thus, indeed for $\lambda_G\to 0$ the moments of the random variable $X$ converges to the moments of an ordinary Mittag-Leffler distribution; see Example~\ref{ex:positivestable}.
-Similarly, taking the limit $\lambda_G\to 0$ in Theorem~\ref{CoExtended1} gives $\lambda_G=0$ as the tilting parameter, resulting again in the ordinary Mittag-Leffler distribution. \end{remark}
+Thus, for $\lambda_G\to 0$ the moments of the random variable $X$ converge to the moments of an ordinary Mittag-Leffler distribution; see Definition~\ref{ex:positivestable}.
+Similarly, taking the limit $\lambda_G\to 0$ in Remark~\ref{CoExtended1} gives $\lambda_G=0$ as the tilting parameter, resulting again in the ordinary Mittag-Leffler distribution. \end{remark}

+Now, for $j \in \N$, we can also look at the size-refined scheme for which we get the following theorem.